nicolelaine/nicolesiggins.com/content/projects/continue-your-contribution/index.md

 A continuous challenge was that many of these volunteers were interested in continuing their open geo data journey, however, lacked the resources to stay connected to the wider mapping community.

-I created two simple webpages that could be linked to a QR code so excited volunteers could keep mapping long after the event was over.
+I created two simple web pages that could be linked to a QR code so excited volunteers could keep mapping long after the event was over.

 You can find the "Continue your Contribution" page [here](https://hotosm.netlify.app/).